What are content hubs?

 - Insurance.

-Content hubs are a good way to get your content ranking in the search engines.
+Content hubs are a fantastic way to get your content ranking in the search engines.

 First, they offer the perfect opportunity to target a wide range of keywords.

-Second, they have the potential to become an authority on the subject in question.
-This could earn you brownie points with Google and help you achieve a high ranking.
+Second, they can make you an authority on the topic in question, which can earn you brownie points with Google and help you achieve a high ranking.

 Are you ready to create a content hub?